Factorization envelopes and enveloping vertex algebras: Introduction

 Vertex algebras, on the other hand, offer an algebraic formulation of two-dimensional chiral conformal field theory.
 It is therefore natural to ask how factorization algebras on the complex plane $\mathbb{C}$ relate to vertex algebras.
 In \cite[Chapter 5]{CG}, Costello and Gwilliam developed a general procedure for extracting a vertex algebra from a factorization algebra on $\bbC$.
 Conversely, they constructed two factorization algebras---one associated with the $\beta$-$\gamma$ vertex algebra and the other with the affine vertex algebra---for which this procedure applies, and proved that the resulting vertex algebra is isomorphic to the original one in both cases.
 Their construction uses an important method for building factorization algebras, called \emph{factorization envelopes}.
 Moreover, Williams \cite{W} constructed a factorization algebra from the Virasoro vertex algebra using the same method.
 For general vertex algebras, Bruegmann \cite{B20a, B20b} constructed a factorization algebra associated to an arbitrary vertex algebra.
 However, there are several unsatisfactory aspects in the present situation:

 \begin{itemize} \item To extract a vertex algebra from a factorization algebra, one needs to impose an analytic structure on factorization algebras.
 Costello and Gwilliam start from a factorization algebra taking values in the category of chain complexes of differentiable vector spaces.
-The notion of differentiable vector spaces is convenient for BV field theory, since many topological vector spaces can be realized as differentiable vector spaces, and they form a Grothendiek abelian category, so that the standard tools of homological algebra apply immediately (see \cite[Appendix B]{CG} for more details).
-However, the notion is somewhat unintuitive, as a differentiable vector space is a sheaf on the site of smooth manifolds.
-Therefore, the construction of Costello and Gwilliam requires some familiarity with this concept.
+The notion of differentiable vector spaces is convenient for BV field theory, since many topological vector spaces can be realized as differentiable vector spaces, and they form a Grothendieck abelian category, so that the standard tools of homological algebra apply immediately (see \cite[Appendix B]{CG} for more details).
+However, this notion is somewhat unintuitive, as a differentiable vector space is a sheaf on the site of smooth manifolds.
+Moreover, the vertex algebra structure emerges at the level of cohomology.
+Therefore, it seems possible to construct a vertex algebra from a factorization algebra taking values in a category rather than in the category of chain complexes, and to avoid using the notion of differentiable vector spaces.

 \item In \cite{B20b}, Bruegmann constructed a geometric vertex algebra---whose categorical equivalence with vertex algebras was proved in \cite{B20a}---from a factorization algebra taking values in bornological vector spaces.
 The notion of bornological vector spaces is an axiomatization of bounded sets in a topological vector space, so the concept is more familiar than that of differentiable vector spaces.
 However, the relationship with the setting of Costello and Gwilliam---namely, the construction from a factorization algebra taking values in chain complexes---has not been discussed.